 Installing HAProxy CentOS 7

-As a fast developing opensource application HAProxy available for install in the CentOS default repositories might not be of the latest release.
-To find out what version number is being offered through the official channels enter the following command
+As a fast developing open source application HAProxy available for install in the CentOS default repositories might not be the latest release.
+To find out what version number is being offered through the official channels enter the following command.

 sudo yum info haproxy

 HAProxy has always three active stable versions of the releases, two of the latest versions in development plus a third older version that is still receiving critical updates.
-You can always check the currently newest stable version listed on HAProxy website and then decide which version you wish to go with.
+You can always check the currently newest stable version listed on the HAProxy website and then decide which version you wish to go with.

-In this guide we’ll be installing the currently latest stable version of 1.6, which was not yet available in the standard repositories.
-Instead you’ll need to install it from the source, but before this check that you have the prerequisites to download and compile the program.
+In this guide, we will be installing the currently latest stable version of 1.7, which was not yet available in the standard repositories.
+Instead, you will need to install it from the source.
+But first, check that you have the prerequisites to download and compile the program.

 sudo yum install gcc pcre-static pcre-devel -y

 Download the source code with the command below.
-You can check if there’s a newer version available at the HAProxy download page and then replace the download link in the wget command with the latest.
+You can check if there is a newer version available at the HAProxy download page.

 wget https://www.haproxy.org/download/1.7/src/haproxy-1.7.8.tar.gz -O ~/haproxy.tar.gz

-Once the download is complete, extract the files using the following
+Once the download is complete, extract the files using the command below.

 tar xzvf ~/haproxy.tar.gz -C ~/